thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 To write points using `curl`, call the `/write` endpoint at port `8086`.
 You must specify the target database in the query string using `db=<target_database>`.
 Use the `--data-binary` encoding method for all writes in the line protocol format.
 Other encoding methods will strip newlines or introduce URL encoding.

-You may optionally provide a target retention policy and any required authentication in the query string.
+You may optionally provide a target retention policy, specify the precision of any supplied timestamps, and pass any required authentication in the query string.

 ###### Write a Point with `curl`